 Additionally, the Table Permissions Framework helps protect some data.
 Data security for specific tables is enforced by Application Object Server (AOS).

-Auditing of user sign in and sign out is now enabled in Finance and Operations.
-The system logs when a user signs in or out of the application.
+Auditing of user sign in and sign out is enabled, which means that the system logs when a user signs in or out of the application.
 A sign out is logged even if the user's session expires or ends.

 A system administrator or security administrator can access the audit logs by going to the User log page (System administration > Inquiries > User log).